homeflow/homeflow.github.io/_posts/drops/2015-01-01-property-drop.md

 **Returns:** An array of the tags set for the property.

 #### url_description
-A slug for the property - using bedrooms, type, road name and postcode and joined with hyphens.
+**Returns:** A slug for the property - using bedrooms, type, road name and postcode and joined with hyphens.

 #### vox_number
 **Returns:** Homeflow is able to generate recorded telephone numbers for properties.
 Doing a check on this drop can see whether one is available.